After going from barely being able to touch my toes to putting my head to my toes I’ve learned a thing or two about how to get more flexible.

 I recommend you begin developing this quality in simple positions like standing, and gradually moving into deeper more complex positions.

 Then from this state of deeper relaxation and balance, stretching practices become much more effective.

-The practices we cover in the Tension Releasing Body course share step-by-step guidance to master the skill of relaxation and sinking your weight.
+The practices we cover in the Tension Releasing Body course (included in Physical Freedom Academy) share step-by-step guidance to master the skill of relaxation and sinking your weight.
 This sets you up for better results in your flexibility training.

 Once you learn to relax your muscles enough in a given position, you’ll start to feel your fascia system working.

 Your perception of what your fascia system feels like will deepen as you learn to relax more in your movements and stretches.

 Generally fascia feels more springy than muscles.

 A sign of progress in accessing your fascia system is being able to be in deep positions longer, without it elevating your heart rate.